-Potential Hazards l· Hazar ď Describe Hazard Controls Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A 001111010 on Plant Level By: (Name and Date) (Name and Date) 1.
-Are there any specific warnings or conditions (manufacturers or other) relating to potential hazards from the operation of the item of plant?
-Refer to technical or operating manuals, SOPs, safe use instructions List any relevant safety warning hazards & controls Y Injury due to improper use Please refer to Safety Precautions, Operator Manual & ensure safety decals are in a clean and readable state.
-A site specific Risk Assessment/ & SWMS may be required Only persons with sufficient skills/experience are permitted to operate plant.
-L 2.
+Potential Hazards l· Hazaı Describe Hazard Controls Current Risk Level New or Additional Controls Required Final Risk New or Additional Controls Action Action Verified as Complete: Υ N N/ A on Plant Level By: (Name and Date) (Name and Date) 2.
 Are there any COMMUNICATION requirements in relation to the safe operation of the plant?
 Active signalling processes.
 Point to point communications.
-Whistle Spotter (with/without whistles) Flag signalling Labels and signage Y Injury caused by contact with plant Site specific risk assessment must be undertaken by client prior to operating plant Establish exclusion zone around work site M
+Whistle Spotter (with/without whistles) Flag signalling Labels and signage Y Due to the importance of a prompt rescue, EWP operators should never operate an EWP alone.
+Injury caused by contact with, or fall from, plant.
+High risk Construction work requires the creation and consultation on SWMS -refer to local requirements Only persons with sufficient skills/experience and/or licence (where required) are permitted to operate plant.
+A safety observer (Spotter) should be appointed to warn the operator(s) of hazards and ensure prompt action to rescue the operator(s) Site specific risk assessment must be undertaken by client to determine controls prior to operating plant Establish exclusion zone around work site M